Reporting Criminal Activity

 Campus Escort Service

 Safety and Security offers a Campus Escort Service for on-campus use by all students, faculty, staff, and visitors.
 The service operates 24 hours a day, 7 days a week.
 To use the Escort Service, call Safety and Security at (585) 385-8025 or from any blue light or courtesy phone.
 A Security Officer or Student Escort will be dispatched to your location.

 College Safety Committee

 The Safety Committee exists to fulfill the New York State requirement to review the College’s sexual assault policy and to provide an annual report of the safety policy recommendations to the College president.
-In addition, the committee assesses safety risks by monitoring the College’s physical security including lighting, blue light phones, walkways, environmental design, traffic safety and other life safety issues.
+The Advisory Committee on Campus Safety will provide, upon request, all campus crime statistics as reported to the United States Department of Education.
+This request should be made to the Director of Safety & Security David R. DiCaro, at (585) 385-8025.
+In addition, the committee assesses safety risks by monitoring the College’s physical security including lighting, emergency blue light phones, walkways, environmental design, traffic safety, and other life safety issues.
 The College community (students, faculty, staff and visitors) are encouraged to make recommendations on the safety issues and policies and report any safety problems they witness to the committee.
-The committee works collaboratively with the Wellness Center, the ADA (American with Disabilities Act) Committee, Facilities Services, Human Resources Department and the Safety & Security Department.
+The committee works collaboratively with the Health & Wellness Center, the ADA (Americans with Disabilities Act) Committee, Facilities Services, Human Resources Department, and the Safety & Security Department.